-This automation creates a manufacturing system whereby the machines in factories are augmented with wireless connectivity and sensors to monitor and visualise an entire production process and make autonomous decisions.
+This automation creates a manufacturing system whereby machines in factories are augmented with wireless connectivity and sensors to monitor and visualise an entire production process and make autonomous decisions.

 The fourth industrial revolution also relates to digital twin technologies.
 These digital technologies can create virtual versions of real-world installations, processes and applications.
-This can then be robustly tested to make cost-effective decentralised decisions.
+These can then be robustly tested to make cost-effective decentralised decisions.

 These virtual copies can then be created in the real world and linked, via the internet of things, allowing for cyber-physical systems to communicate and cooperate with each other and human staff to create a joined up real time data exchange and automation process for Industry 4.0 manufacturing.